List Learner Activities: Provide experiences that allow the learners to perform

 - The experience or practice must be reinforced.

-Learning has also be defined as:
+Learning is also defined as:

 The process by which people acquire new skills or knowledge for the purpose of enhancing performance (Rosenberg, 2001).